Trump plows into G-7 summit, facing foreign critics

 "Why are we having a meeting without Russia in the meeting?"
 Trump asked.
 "They should let Russia come back in because we should have Russia at the negotiating table."

 Solidifying his solo status on the world stage, Trump also lashed out at longtime allies over their criticism of his trade policies.
-He planned an early exit from the G-7 meeting.
+He arrived behind schedule and planned an early exit from the G-7 meeting.

 Russia was ousted from the elite group in 2014 as punishment for President Vladimir Putin's annexation of Crimea and support for pro-Russian separatists in Ukraine.
 In the U.S., special counsel Robert Mueller is investigating whether Trump's campaign colluded with Russia in a bid to sway the 2016 presidential election in his favor.